xdbfoundation/DigitalBits/performance-eval/performance-eval.md

 ### Public network
 #### What it's good for
-* The public network has historical data dating back to when the network launched in 2015, the transaction history is as diverse as it can be.
+* The public network has historical data dating back to when the network launched in 2021, the transaction history is as diverse as it can be.
 * Validating the performance characteristics of old versions of the protocol - which may allow to quantify potential performance regressions in old versions (that can be acceptable).
 * The public network has a much more diverse set of validators than testnet, which allows better evaluation of SCP related metrics.

 #### What it's not good for
-* SCP and flooding related changes typically require all validators to run code compatible with a change.
+* DCP and flooding related changes typically require all validators to run code compatible with a change.
 * The ledger may not be large enough when evaluating future trends.
 * Stress testing is expensive on the network and may lead to unnecessary outage.